Structure by Architecture: Structured Representations without Regularization: Introduction

 \section{Introduction}

 Deep learning has achieved strong results on a plethora of challenging tasks.
-However, performing well on a highly specific dataset is usually insufficient to satisfactorily solve real-world problems~\cite{tan2018survey,zhuang2019comprehensive}.
-This has lead to a particular interest in consistently learning more structured representations with useful properties to help with a variety of downstream tasks~\cite{bengio2013representation,tschannen2018recent,1703.07718,tschannen2018recent,radhakrishnan2018memorization}.
-Here, deep learning provides a flexible paradigm to train complex architectures based on autoencoders~\cite{ballard1987modular,lange2010deep} which are typically latent variable models, thus allowing us to embed powerful inductive biases into the models to further structure the representations.
-However, it is still largely an open question as to what kinds of structure in a representation are the most effective for generative modeling and how to learn such structures without supervision \cite{locatello2018challenging,khrulkov2021disentangled,shu2019weakly,chen2020deep,nie2020semi}.
-One direction that may contribute to an answer is causal modeling, as it focuses on the underlying (causal) mechanisms that generate the observations, instead of relying on (possibly spurious) correlations \cite{Pearl2009,PetJanSch17,1911.10500,louizos2017causal,mitrovic2020representation,shen2020disentangled}.

-With the versatility of deep learning on one hand, and the conceptual insights of causality on the other, our contributions herein include:
+However, performing well on a carefully tuned or synthetic datasets is usually insufficient to transfer to real-world problems~\citep{tan2018survey,zhuang2019comprehensive} and directly collecting real labeled data is often prohibitively expensive.
+This has led to a particular interest in learning representations without supervision and designing inductive biases to achieve useful structure in the representation to help with downstream tasks~\citep{bengio2013representation,tschannen2018recent,1703.07718,tschannen2018recent,radhakrishnan2018memorization}.

+Autoencoders~\citep{vincent2008extracting} have become the de-facto standard for representation learning largely due the simple self-supervised training objective paired with the enormous flexibility in the model structure.
+In particular, variational autoencoders (VAE)~\citep{KinWel13} have become a popular framework which readily lends itself to structuring representations by augmenting the objective or complex model architectures to achieve desirable properties such as matching a simple prior distribution for generative modeling~\citep{KinWel13,vahdat2020nvae,preechakul2022diffusion}, compression~\citep{yang2022introduction}, or disentangling the underlying factors of variation~\citep{locatello2018challenging,khrulkov2021disentangled,shu2019weakly,chen2020deep,nie2020semi,mathieu2019disentangling,kwon2021diagonal,shen2020disentangled}.

+However, VAEs exhibit several well-studied practical limitations such as posterior collapse~\citep{lucas2019don,hoffman2016elbo,vahdat2020nvae}, holes in the representation~\citep{li2021latent,stuhmer2020independent}, and blurry generated samples~\citep{kumar2020implicit,higgins2017beta,burgess2018understanding,vahdat2020nvae}.
+Consequently, we seek a representation learning method which serves as a drop-in replacement for VAEs while improving performance on common tasks such as generation and disentanglement.
+One promising direction of the problem is causal modeling~\citep{Pearl2009,PetJanSch17,louizos2017causal,mitrovic2020representation,shen2020disentangled} which formalizes potential non-trivial structure of the generative process using structural causal models (see appendix~\ref{sec:causal} for further discussion).
+This powerful and exciting framework serves as inspiration for our main contributions:

-\begin{itemize} \item We propose an architecture called the \textit{Structural Autoencoder} (SAE), where the {\em structural decoder} emulates a general acyclic structural causal model to learn a hierarchical representation that can separate and order the underlying factors of variation in the data.
+\begin{itemize} \item We propose an architecture called the {\em Structural Autoencoder} (SAE), where the {\em structural decoder} infuses latent information one variable at a time to induce an intuitive ordering of information in the representation without supervision.